pytroll/pyresample/docs/source/geo_def.rst

 AreaDefinition
 --------------

 The cartographic definition of grid areas used by Pyresample is contained in an object of type AreaDefintion.
 The following arguments are needed to initialize an area:

 * **area_id** ID of area
 * **name**: Description
-* **proj_id**: ID of projection
+* **proj_id**: ID of projection (being deprecated)
 * **proj_dict**: Proj4 parameters as dict
 * **x_size**: Number of grid columns
 * **y_size**: Number of grid rows